-Disclosure: I received this book for review through the amazon.com vine program.
+Disclosure: I received this book for review from the publisher.
 I received no compensation for my thoughts.